ivan4722/Predicting-Heart-Disease-With-Machine-Learning/README.md

 Dropping oldpeak: AUC = 0.8065584179970972
 Dropping ST slope: AUC = 0.7216981132075471
 ```
-We can see that in logistic regression, SVM, decision tree, and random forest dropping ST slope has the greatest impact on the AUC.\
+We can see that in logistic regression, SVM, decision tree, and random forest dropping ST slope has the greatest impact on the AUC.
 However, in decision tree, the original AUC is actually the lowest.
+This suggests that in the context of predicting heart disease,
+ST slope as a predictor has strong discrimanatory ability.
+However, in most models tested (4/5), the AUC of the original model is the greatest,
+demonstrating the importance of considering all factors/features.